rdmorganiser/rdmo-catalog/.github/ISSUE_TEMPLATE/change_question.md

 ---
-name: Change question request
+name: New/Edit Question
-about: Create a report to help us improve the question in rdmo catlog UA Ruhr
+about: Create a report to help us improve a question in RDMO catalog UA Ruhr.
+Provide suggestions for a new RDMO question or for updating an existing one.
-title: 'Request to change rdmo question: xyz'
+title: 'New/Edit Question: TYPE PATH URI HERE
-labels: '"change request"'
+labels: '"Question Issue"'
-assignees: ''

 ---